hairlesshobo/LibSMB2Sharp/README.md

 # LibSMB2Sharp

 ## About
-This library is meant to provide native bindings for the libsmb2 C library.
+This library is meant to provide native bindings for the [libsmb2 C library](https://github.com/sahlberg/libsmb2).
 The idea being that you would then be able to access SMB shares from any C# project, regardless of OS platform.

 ## **Sasquatch Warning**
-I can guarantee that this code is incomplete, buggy, and will most likely cause you to grow obscene amounts of hair on your forhead, feet, ears and every other part of your body if you so much as even consider using this library.
+> I can guarantee that this code is incomplete, buggy, and will most likely cause you
+> to grow obscene amounts of hair on your forhead, feet, ears and every other part of
+> your body if you so much as even consider using this library.
+>

-...
+> ...
 You have been warned!

+## OS Support Status
+At the moment, only linux support has been worked on.
+After linux support is complete, Windows will be the next target.
+While I would like to work on macOS support as well, I am unable to do so because I do not have access to any macOS capable hardware.
+If you would like to help add support for macOS, please let me know!

 ## TODO
 * Add ability to open a file for appending